Vacuum leaks that give Evap codes can be a pain to find at times and cause an engine light to stay on.

 Is it OK to Drive with an EVAP Leak?

-If the leak is small, it may be unnoticeable except for an engine light that will come on.
+An Evap leak is usually unnoticeable except for an engine light that will come on.

-If the leak is large, the vehicle will likely run badly and need to be fixed before driving.
+If the leak is very large, the vehicle may run badly and need to be fixed before driving.

 Who Makes the Best EVAP Smoke Machine?